October 1, 2025

 A press kit provides reporters with an overview of the event and other important information.
 These kits contain folders with your topic, message, or issue.

 If the press conference takes place outside your workplace, it's your responsibility to supervise and handle the event logistics, including the venue reservations.
-As part of your planning, finalize all vendor arrangements for lighting, catering, and sound, helping you avoid any last-minute changes.
+As part of your planning, finalize all vendor arrangements for lighting, catering, and sound, which will help you avoid any last-minute changes.

 Tip: Prepare for a PR crisis before it happens to make planning your press conference easier.

 Start by preparing the room on the day of the conference.
 Test out everything you’ll use.
-Also, create name cards, organize extra seating, and provide beverages like water and coffee.
+Additionally, create name cards, organize extra seating, and provide beverages such as water and coffee.

 It’s the day of the conference, and you’ve done everything possible to prepare.
 When the media arrives, welcome them and sign them in with their contact information.
 Guide them to their seats and start the event on time.